redstrate/Physis/README.md

 ## Building

 Physis only has a few dependencies, and very little if nothing is turned on by default.
 You need to set up [Rust](https://www.rust-lang.org/learn/get-started) and then run `cargo build`.

-If you want to build the `game_install` feature, you also need to install [unshield](https://github.com/twogood/unshield).

 ## Development